Get an Offer on Your Home With a Press of a Button? Real or Too Good To Be True?

 In Opendoor reviews, Redfin Now Reviews, and Offerpad reviews, you’ll come across instances where sellers are offered a price that’s way lower than this standard.
 To get a better offer on your home, you must:

-After being issued your initial offer, the company subtracts a number of deductibles from this starting amount, including repairs, title insurance, escrow fees, HOA transfers fees, taxes, document transfers and other customary fees.
+After being issued your initial offer, the company subtracts a number of deductibles from this starting amount, including repairs, title insurance, escrow fees, HOA transfer fees, taxes, document transfers, and other customary fees.

-The resulting amount, according to iBuyer reviews, are often disappointing.
+The resulting amount, according to iBuyer reviews, is often disappointing.
 Here’s how to deal:

 Assume a Competitive Stance

 An iBuyer that knows he’s being shopped or traded for an open market is more likely to offer you solid prices for your property.